syma-afsha/syma-afsha/README.md

 ### Hello, World!👋 I'm Syma Afsha 🎈

 <div style="color: "red";">
 Welcome to my corner of GitHub! 🌟 I’m a Robotics Engineer exploring how robots can move beyond automation to true intelligence and adaptability.
-From designing precision navigation algorithms to teaching robots to “see” like humans, I’m passionate about transforming futuristic ideas into real-world innovations.
+From designing precision navigation systems to integrating computer vision and adaptive learning, I’m always looking for ways to push the boundaries of robotic autonomy.
 </div>